View Document Text

 the markets and/or receiving negative publicity in the press or pressure from analysts.

-Contrarian strategies typically seek specific catalysts indicating a potential end to what
+Contrarian strategies typically seek specific catalysts that signal a potential end to what

-is perceived to be a temporary setback.
-As with value investing generally, there is a risk
+is perceived as a temporary setback.
+As with value investing generally, there is a risk of

 during “out of favor” market cycles.
 Additionally, a mis-assessment of a catalyst or its